-- Scope: There have been no changes in project scope. - Schedule: Substantial completion of this contract was originally scheduled for February 10, 2018, but the latest master program schedule update shows substantial completion occurring on January 11, 2021, which is a change of 13 days from the December 29, 2020 date stated in the prior report and represents more than 1,000 days later than the original substantial completion date.
-SFMTA's most recent update of the program schedule forecasts the Revenue Service Date (RSD) to occur on December 29, 2021. - Cost: The current cost estimate (CCE) for the project is \$1.578 billion in year of expenditure dollars.
+- Scope: There have been no changes in project scope. - Schedule: Substantial completion of this contract was originally scheduled for February 10, 2018, but the latest master program schedule update shows substantial completion occurring on February 10, 2021, which is a change of 31 days from the January 10, 2021 date stated in the prior report and represents more than 1,000 days later than the original substantial completion date.
+SFMTA's most recent update of the program schedule forecasts the Revenue Service Date (RSD) to occur on December 30, 2021. - Cost: The FFGA current cost estimate (CCE) for the project is \$1.578 billion in year of expenditure dollars.
 The SFMTA continues to evaluate the estimate at completion (EAC).
-Currently the SFMTA estimates the EAC to be \$1,626 billion or \$48 million above the current budget.
-This EAC has not been finalized as additional cost may need to be considered including the potential cost of delays due to the COVID-19 pandemic. - Significant Project Activities and/or Key Milestones: - SFMTA stated that construction continues during the COVID-19 outbreak, although inefficiencies caused by COVID-19 are expected.
-SFMTA indicated that inefficiencies are experienced for both contractors and SFMTA staff and consultants, especially with issues related to the field coordination and processing changes.
-SFMTA expects that contractors will submit delay claims related to COVID-19 impacts, and COVID-19 delays to the project are expected. - SFMTA concluded a study of Tunnel/Crossover Ventilation Alternative Hazard Analysis (AHA), and a draft report was issued in July 2020.
-The report was finalized in August 2020.
-SFMTA indicated that the outcome of the study will not impact the fire alarm systems but will impact the ATCS software system, which, in the PMOC's opinion, will impact the dynamic testing and overall systems integration and testing.
-SFMTA stated that it may require SFMTA Board approval for the expenditure needed for the modification of ATCS software system, because it is specialized and therefore costly.
-ATCS contractors proposed a 2-month extension.
+Currently, the SFMTA estimates the EAC to be \$1,656 billion or \$77 million above the current budget.
+This EAC has not been finalized because additional cost may need to be considered including the potential cost of delays due to the COVID-19 pandemic. - Significant Project Activities and/or Key Milestones: - o SFMTA stated that construction continues during the COVID-19 outbreak, although inefficiencies caused by COVID-19 restrictions are expected.
+SFMTA indicated that inefficiencies are being experienced for both contractors and SFMTA staff and consultants, especially with issues related to field coordination and processing changes.
+SFMTA indicates the contractor has submitted notice of claims related to COVID-19.
+SFMTA is looking for potential financial aid from other funding sources to finance the COVID-19 impacts.